SheepNine/UnaryHeap/DEV_GUIDE.md

 # Development Guide

+## Setting up git hooks

+Run this after checking out to ensure that you get the lint-rolling pre-commit hook.
+Failing to do so may mean that your builds fail in Github instead.

+`config core.hooksPath .githooks`

 ## Making Releases

 From the project root directory, invoke `dotnet build -c Release`.
 This will do a clean/compile/lint/package cycle.